RAlanWright/ShiftClock_FastAPI/README.md

 The aim for this web app is to manage shifts for one or more users.

 ## Backend
-Using the Python FastAPI library for speed!
+* Using the Python FastAPI library for speed/performance.
-Containerized using Docker
+* Containerized using Docker for ease of setup.

 ## Frontend
 Using React 👍